-Most of Zambia’s population is centered on Lusaka, the capital city.
+Most of Zambia’s population centres on Lusaka, the capital city.
 While Christianity is the official religion, many of the diverse ethnic groups and tribes practice their own forms of worship, performing ceremonies that can be at once spectacular and thought-provoking.

 Waterfalls are a major attraction in Zambia too.
 They can be a trek to reach but stunning when you finally arrive.
-Victoria Falls is the best known, but Kalambo Falls, Kundalila Falls, Lumangwe Falls, and Ngonye Falls are also popular destinations.
-If you're looking for even more adventure, a helicopter ride over Victoria Falls might be the ticket.
-Then again, you could always swing over Bakoka Gorge, rappel down the gorge, or go kayaking or rafting in the Zambezi.
+Victoria Falls is the best known but Kalambo Falls, Kundalila Falls, Lumangwe Falls and Ngonye Falls are also popular destinations.
+If your flight to Zambia arrived at night and you want a daytime aerial view, a helicopter ride over Victoria Falls might be the ticket.
+Or you could always swing over Bakoka Gorge, abseil down the gorge or go kayaking or rafting in the Zambezi.

 And then there's the wildlife.
-Zambia has some of the best safaris in the world, offering everything from lion walks and experiences with cheetahs to relaxing horseback rides through the forest.
-You can look for some of the 779 bird species native to the country, sit in a 4x4 for a guided safari, or simply walk around and see what you spot.
+Zambia has some of the best safaris in the world; everything from lion walks and experiences with cheetahs to relaxing horse riding through the forest.
+You can look out for some of the 779 bird species native to the country, sit in a 4x4 for a guided safari, or simply walk around and see what you spot.